Locations:

 How is oligohydramnios diagnosed?

-If you have any signs of low amniotic fluid, your healthcare provider will measure the amount of amniotic fluid in your uterus using an ultrasound.
-If the amount of fluid is less than the recommended amount for the gestational age of your fetus, you may have oligohydramnios.
+Your pregnancy care provider measures the amount of amniotic fluid in your uterus a few times during pregnancy using an ultrasound.
+If the amount of fluid is less than the recommended amount for the gestational age of the fetus, you may have oligohydramnios.

-There are two ways to measure amniotic fluid: amniotic fluid index (AFI) or maximum vertical pocket (MPV).
+There are two ways to measure amniotic fluid: amniotic fluid index (AFI) and maximum vertical pocket (MVP).

 Management and Treatment

-It depends on how far along you are in your pregnancy and if you’ve been diagnosed with other pregnancy complications.
-If you’re close to full term (37 weeks of pregnancy), your healthcare provider may decide that inducing labor early is the safest option for your baby.
+It depends on how far along you are in your pregnancy and if you have other pregnancy complications.
+If you’re close to full term (37 weeks of pregnancy), your healthcare provider may decide that inducing labor is the safest option for your baby.

 Prevention